kung-fu-tzu/leonov.github.io/_posts/2017-05-09-truly-dockerized.md

 ---
 title: "A truely dockerized app"
-description: "What it is and how to verify mine?"
+description: "What it is and how to verify yours?"
 categories: [backend, docker, git]
 layout: post
 lang: en